Tokyo organizers, IOC going ahead as planned with Olympics

 “In and around that time,” he said, "I'd say folks are going to have to ask: 'Is this under sufficient control that we can be confident about going to Tokyo or now?'”

-If the IOC decides the games cannot go forward as scheduled in Tokyo, "you're probably looking at a cancellation," said Pound, who added that he was not commenting on behalf of the IOC.
+If the IOC decides the games cannot go forward as scheduled in Tokyo, "you're probably looking at a cancellation," said Pound, who repeated the IOC's stance that as of now the games are on.

+The three-month window also goes for sponsors and television broadcasters who need to firm up planning.
+Not to mention travelers, athletes and fans with 7.8 million tickets available for the Olympics and 2.3 million for the Paralympics.

+As the games draw near, Pound said, “a lot of things have to start happening You've got to start ramping up your security, your food, the Olympic Village, the hotels.
+The media folks will be in their building their studios.”

 —-